 1. The Biggest Indie Breakthroughs of 2013, So Far (The Complete List)

-èle Exarchopoulos in "The Bling Ring" and "Blue is the Warmest Color," respectively, as well as David Lowery and Ryan Coogler, directors of the Sundance favorites "Ain't Them Bodies Saints" and "Fruitvale Station."
+Now that we are halfway through 2013, Indiewire takes a look at those that have really made a splash in the industry this year.
+Those that made the mid-year evaluation list run the gamut from actresses Katie Chang and Adèle Exarchopoulos in “The Bling Ring” and “Blue is the Warmest Color,” respectively, as well as David Lowery and Ryan Coogler, directors of the Sundance favorites “Ain’t Them Bodies Saints” and “Fruitvale Station.”

 Guillermo del Toro is one of the most acclaimed filmmakers of our time, having brought to life such stunning fantasy-drama films as “Pan’s Labyrinth” and “The Devil’s Backbone.”
 But he is not exactly a stranger to Hollywood, having also helmed the “Hellboy” series as well as “Blade II.”
 So how does his biggest film to date, “Pacific Rim,” stand alongside the summer blockbuster monotony?
 Indiewire reviews the film, examining its various strengths and weaknesses.